Ford E-Transit Review

 But suffice to say, there’s about as much practicality on offer as any vehicle on the market, and even the fully-independent rear suspension doesn’t interfere.
 There’s a plethora of tie-downs and Pro Power Onboard as an option, which can deliver 2.3kW of 240v power direct from the traction battery for powering tools on-site.
 That means operating a bandsaw for a couple of miles of range per hour - handy if you’re at a place where you can’t plug in, and means you don’t need to carry a petrol generator.

-The obvious stuff is that the E-Transit gets a crisp, clear 12-inch touchscreen from the Mach E and a load of possible driver assistance systems.
+The obvious stuff is that the E-Transit gets a crisp, clear 12-inch touchscreen from the Mach-E and a load of possible driver assistance systems.
 There’s back-up and top-down cameras for parking, and if you’ve got a fleet of more than five Transits, there’s Ford telematics so that you can spy… uh… check in on your gang, monitor the vehicle’s health and do all sorts of other stuff, so you never waste time.

 Then there’s the Ford Pass Pro app for your phone so that you can do loads of stuff remotely, and access to aggregated charging.
 Forgotten to lock the van?
 You can do it from home.
 And yes, there’s remote start and pre-conditioning, too, so a Transit is ready to go when you are.

 On the safety front, with its collision-avoidance systems and plenty of airbags, the E-Transit looks like it’ll do well should the worst happen, and there’s obviously been some thought put into the whole thing; the control electronics in the nose have been bolted together in such a way as to mimic a crash structure if you have a front-on smack.
-No news as to whether any of the systems will stop a driver putting door dings into other parked cars on the way to grab the 4th Ginster’s pasty of the day though.
+No news as to whether any of the systems will stop a driver putting door dings into other parked cars on the way to grab the fourth Ginster’s pasty of the day, though.

-Then there’s L Mode which increases the brake re-gen when you tap the brakes once, or press the little button in the middle of the gear selector.
+Then there’s L Mode which increases the brake regen' when you tap the brakes once, or press the little button in the middle of the gear selector.
 It works, though it’s not as strong as it could be.
 It’s also got a really handy turning circle, and good vision - all supremely useful when piloting a big van in a city environment.

-Ford E-Transit pricing and running costs
+Pricing and running costs

-But the fact remains that there are loads of advantages to electric vans without all the Ford support.
-While the government grants for electric cars have been snipped a bit, commercial electric grants are still relatively generous.
-The smallest electric vans are eligible for a £5,000 subsidy, while the biggest can get up to 16 grand off.
-That’s not to be ignored, especially if you run a fleet.
+The fact remains that there are loads of advantages to electric vans, even without all the Ford support.
+While the government grants for electric cars have been stopped, commercial electric grants are still relatively generous.
 Plus, electric vans are predicted to be up to 40% cheaper to service than the equivalent diesel, and far cheaper to charge up than to refuel - especially if powered by a low-cost renewable tariff back at a depot rather than a public charger.

 Ford seems confident; there’s a 3yr/60,000 mile warranty on the van, and an 8yr, 100,000 mile warranty on the battery.
 Interestingly, there’s also a neat loophole in government regulations.
 On a standard UK driving licence, you can only drive vehicles up to 3.5tonnes, but the biggest Transit is officially 4.25, so should be ineligible.
 BUT, because the e-Transit is considered ‘alternatively fuelled’ you can drive the big Transit on a standard licence.
 Handy.

 “Added to your showroom”